 Why are these numbers so important?

-First, of the twenty-eight percent that is consumed for transportation, ninety-four percent of that energy is sourced from petroleum.
-For all the economic, environmental and security reasons that have been stated over and over again recently in the press and in disertations on the topic, there is a fundamental need to reduce the world's (not just the United States) dependency on fossil fuels.
+First, of the amount that is consumed for transportation, 94% of that energy is sourced from petroleum.
+For all the economic, environmental and security reasons that have been stated over and over again in the press and in dissertations on the topic, there is a fundamental need to reduce the world's (not just the United States) dependency on fossil fuels.

-In the United States we can shift much of this energy consumption from foreign sourced, petroleum based energy to electrical energy derived from U.S. domestic sources.
+In the United States we are working to shift much of this energy consumption from foreign sourced, petroleum based energy to electrical energy derived from U.S. domestic sources.

 The United States has the ability to control, with its own natural resources, the production of electricity.
 The primary source of this electrical power is from coal, natural gas, nuclear and hydroelectric power.
 Yes - some of these energy sources have characteristics that are less desirable than pure "renewable" energy sources.